-- North Carolina: In 2009, parents at a high school in Richmond complained that the boys' baseball team had exclusive access to the only baseball field with lights, while the girls were forced to cut games short after playing on an unlit field.
+- technically a co-ed sport, even though only eight of the state's 40,400 football players were girls.8 While the FHSAA reversed its scheduled cuts as a result of the successful Title IX complaint, individual districts have stated publicly that they will nonetheless limit their games in the same manner, thereby disproportionately disadvantaging female students.9 - North Carolina: In 2009, parents at a high school in Richmond complained that the boys' baseball team had exclusive access to the only baseball field with lights, while the girls were forced to cut games short after playing on an unlit field.
 There were also complaints that boys' teams received greater publicity through local radio advertisements.
-In response to a Title IX complaint, the District agreed to begin building a comparable field for the girls' softball team. - Maryland: In 2006, in response to complaints about the treatment of girls' softball teams, Prince George's County Public Schools entered into a comprehensive, county-wide agreement with the National Women's Law Center.
-PGCPS agreed to ensure Title IX compliance by each county middle and high school, including making improvements to the girls' softball fields, such as adding protective fencing, backstops, dugouts, storage sheds, and batting cages; treating girls' teams equally in terms of scheduling of games and practice times, equipment, uniforms, publicity, and locker rooms; and providing annual reports showing the progress it has made toward these goals, including participation rates, funding received, and plans for expenditures of funds.
+In response to a Title IX complaint, the District agreed to begin building a comparable field for the girls' softball team.10 - Maryland: In 2006, in response to complaints about the treatment of girls' softball teams, Prince George's County Public Schools entered into a comprehensive, county-wide agreement with the National Women's Law Center.
+PGCPS agreed to ensure Title IX compliance by each county middle and high school, including making improvements to the girls' softball fields, such as adding protective fencing, backstops, dugouts, storage sheds, and batting cages; treating girls' teams equally in terms of scheduling of games and practice times, equipment, uniforms, publicity, and locker rooms; and providing annual reports showing the progress it has made toward these goals, including participation rates, funding received, and plans for expenditures of funds.11